Darkle/youtube-play-with-mpv-chrome-extension/README.md

     * Clicking on the button will open the video in mpv.
   3. Clicking on the button in the chrome extensions toolbar.
     * When you click on the extension button, a popup will display showing all the Youtube links and embeds on the page.
 Clicking on one of these in the popup will open the video in mpv.
+    * Note: if you click on the button when you are on a Youtube video page, it will open that video without showing the popup.

 You can open multiple videos at once.